-The HAM is appointed by and accountable to, the CEO, or delegate, for the overall administration, control, supervision, compliance and enforcement action related to airworthiness and maintenance, in accordance with the TM and relevant legislation.
+The HAM is appointed by and accountable to, the AM for the overall administration, control, supervision, compliance and enforcement action related to airworthiness and maintenance, in accordance with the TM and relevant legislation.

-The full scope of the HAM's portfolio responsibilities are documented in the HAM statement of duties and responsibilities in the RAAus TM.
-Also see the HAM's Job Description.
+The full scope of the HAM's portfolio responsibilities are documented in the statement of duties and responsibilities in the HAM Job Description.